Agile-Web-Dev/UniNote/README.md

 The deplyment uses a Procfile to specify the commands to run during deployment.
 The production server is run using gunicorn, which servers both the Flask server and static files as well as bootstraps the socket.io worker with gevent-websocket.

 ## Contributions

+As our commit log is very large, we have included in a separate file called `commits.txt`.
+It can be viewed [here](commits.txt).